Skip to main content

 Required: no

-The memoryLimit field is the maximum amount of memory (including swap) in bytes an app is allowed to consume before it gets killed and restarted.
+The memoryLimit field sets the maximum memory (including swap) in bytes an app can consume before Cloudron kills and restarts it.

 By default, all apps have a memoryLimit of 256MB.
 For example, to have a limit of 500MB,